ODM2/CZ-Manager/README.rst

 setup.
 ODM2 can be found here: https://github.com/ODM2

-In the folder templatesAndSettings you will find ``settings.py`` which contains all of the database and local file system settings which need to be configured to get a copy of this application working.
+The file ``settings.yaml`` contains all of the database and local file system settings which need to be configured to get a copy of this application working.
 This was developed using a postgresql version of ODM2 data model, additional modifications will be needed to make this work with MSSQL or another database.

-An example postgresqldatabase named ODM2AdminExamplePostgresqlDB, this is a custom postgresql format backup which can be restored to an empty database.
+An example postgresql database named ODM2AdminExamplePostgresqlDB is provided, this is a custom postgresql format backup which can be restored to an empty database.
 An extrasql.sql file contains some extra views used for efficiently exporting data as emails.

 **Primary Installation**